webutech/react-redux-handson-training/PJS-US_02 [Function].md

  }
 ```

-### It should have a way to display issues using function
+### It should have a way to display issues list using function
 ```
  function displayIssues(){
   console.log('My Issues : ',issues);
  }
 ```

-### It should have a way to change a issue using function
+### It should have a way to change an issue in the issues list using function
 ```
  function changeIssue(position,newIssue){
   issues[position]=newIssue;